SUMMARY: RUNNING TIME: 1 Hour, 33 Min.

 To spell out the movie’s tongue-in-cheek vibe, a cartoony band-aid adorns the opening logo.
 As a figurative last gag, there’s even a swipe at Dragnet actor-producer Jack Webb’s signature ‘Mark VII Limited’ logo.

-The Cast (plus the TV program the character parodies)
+The Cast (plus the TV series the character parodies)

 The Man in White: Mitchell Kreindel